 Planning services have been severely impacted due to budget cuts.

 The trend has been downwards.
-Scottish Local Government Financial Statistics 2009/10 and 2019/20 show planning authorities’ budgets decreasing in real terms by 42% since 2009.
+Scottish Local Government Financial Statistics 2009/10 and 2020/21 shown gross expenditure to planning authorities’ decreasing in real terms by 38% since 2010.

 The planning service has seen some of the largest reductions in expenditure of all local government service areas.
 The National Benchmarking Overview Report 2019-20 published by the Improvement Service showing a 26% reduction in planning spending since 2010/11, including a further 6% in 2019/20.